YF0204/CTEC3905-Website-Assignment/README.md

 **Desktop PC**
 ![pc wireframe](https://user-images.githubusercontent.com/23192621/33622600-33c7f128-d9e6-11e7-8691-54747928a5a3.jpg)

+### Prototype

+I created rough webpages to get an idea of what the final product will look like.
+Below you can see some examples:

 **Homepage** - A standard homepage which will contain latest news & events and trending news displayed in a slideshow controlled by JS.

 ![homepagecapture](https://user-images.githubusercontent.com/23192621/32460797-cdd99d42-c32b-11e7-9bc2-b6c5a17b7537.PNG)